Jesse Jackson 1988 presidential campaign: The campaign

 Jackson and eventual nominee Michael Dukakis outlasted all other Democratic candidates to the final primaries, including California.
 Jackson came in second in delegates behind Dukakis.
-Jackson beat out candidates future Vice President Al Gore, future President Joe Biden, and Dick Gephardt, among others.
+Jackson beat out candidates such as Senators and future US vice presidents Al Gore and Joe Biden, and Congressman Dick Gephardt, among others.
 In early 1988, Jackson organized a rally at the former American Motors assembly plant in Kenosha, Wisconsin, approximately two weeks after new owner Chrysler announced it would close the plant by the end of the year.
 In his speech, Jackson spoke out against Chrysler's decision, stating "We have to put the focus on Kenosha, Wisconsin, as the place, here and now, where we draw the line to end economic violence!" and compared the workers' fight to that of the civil rights movement in Selma, Alabama.
 As a result, the UAW Local 72 union voted to endorse his candidacy, even against the rules of the UAW.
 However, Jackson's campaign suffered a significant setback less than two weeks later when he was defeated handily in the Wisconsin primary by Michael Dukakis.
 Jackson's showing among white voters in Wisconsin was significantly higher than in his 1984 run, but was also noticeably lower than pre-primary polling had indicated it would be.
 The discrepancy has been cited as an example of the so-called "Bradley effect".

 Jackson's campaign had also been interrupted by allegations regarding his half-brother Noah Robinson, Jr.'s criminal activity.
 Jackson had to answer frequent questions about his brother, who was often referred to as "the Billy Carter of the Jackson campaign".

 On the heels of Jackson's narrow loss to Dukakis the day before in Colorado, Dukakis' comfortable win in Wisconsin terminated Jackson's momentum.
 The victory established Dukakis as the clear Democratic frontrunner, and he went on to claim the party's nomination, but lost the general election in November.

 In both races, Jackson ran on what many considered to be a very liberal platform.
-Declaring that he wanted to create a "Rainbow Coalition" of various minority groups, including African Americans, Hispanics, Middle Eastern Americans, Asian Americans, Native Americans, family farmers, the poor and working class, and LGBT people, as well as white progressives, Jackson ran on a platform that included:
+Declaring that he wanted to create a "Rainbow Coalition" of various minority groups, including African Americans, Hispanics, Middle Eastern Americans, Asian Americans, Native Americans, family farmers, the poor and working class, and gay people, as well as white progressives, Jackson ran on a platform that included: